 - JetBlue (5 MR = 4 TrueBlue Points)

 - Virgin Atlantic

 Your mileage may vary for each partner.
 But for most partners, you should be able to easily redeem your points for at least 1.5 cents per point (CPP).

-You can redeem points for paid travel, but I don’t recommend doing so.
+Redeeming points for paid travel is another option, but is not recommended given the lack of value.
 This option gives you a value of 1 CPP toward airfare, and between 0.75 and 0.85 CPP for hotels, cars, cruises, or whole vacations.